Shirke

-The Shirke, or Shirkhe is a clan (Gotra) of Koli caste and Marathas (a group of several castes who served in Maratha Empire), found largely in Maharashtra and bordering states of India.
+The Shirke is a clan (Gotra) found in several castes such as Koli, Maratha, Agri, found largely in Maharashtra and bordering states of India.

 History

-The Shirke clan held Deshmukhi rights in the areas of coastal Konkan in present day state of Maharashtra and some inland areas of Western Maharashtra during 15th century under the Bahamani Sultanate and in 16th and 17th century under the successor Deccan sultanates of Adilshahi and Nizamshahi During the Bahamani era, the seat of Shirke fief was at Khelna (Vishalgad).
+The Shirke clan held Deshmukhi rights in the areas of coastal Konkan in present day state of Maharashtra and some inland areas of Western Maharashtra during 15th century under the Bahamani Sultanate and in 16th and 17th century under the successor Deccan sultanates of Adilshahi and Nizamshahi.
+During the Bahamani era, the seat of Shirke fief was at Khelna (Vishalgad).
 The Shirkes intermarried with the Surves and kept command over their regions.
 In the mid 17th century, Shivaji, the founder of Maratha empire got the Surve and Shirke to join him by force or by forming marital alliances.